UNSW Appeal, Suspension, and Termination Guides

 Postgraduate standing uses a different model

-The current postgraduate page says academic standing is calculated on cumulative failed units of credit across postgraduate studies at UNSW, with a separate set of standing levels.
+The current postgraduate page says academic standing is calculated on cumulative failed units of credit across postgraduate studies at UNSW, not just the current program, with a separate set of standing levels.
 That means a postgraduate appeal should be careful not to borrow undergraduate logic uncritically.

 The fail-count thresholds make repetition especially dangerous